ropensci/MODIStsp/README.md

 Allows to specify which download method should be used.
 Available choices are:

 1.  **http**: download through ftp from NASA lpdaac http archive (<http://e4ftl01.cr.usgs.gov>).
-This requires providing a user name and password, which can be obtained by registrering an account at the address <https://urs.earthdata.nasa.gov/profile>;
+This **requires providing a user name and password**, which can be obtained by registrering an account at the address <https://urs.earthdata.nasa.gov/profile>;

 2.  **ftp**: download from NASA ftp archive (<ftp://ladsweb.nascom.nasa.gov/>);